1 Introduction

 The data processing, analysis and reporting are conducted with the assistance of the ACE Working Group, which comprises representatives from participating ANSPs, airspace users, regulatory authorities and the Performance Review Unit.
 This enables participants to share experiences and establish a common understanding of underlying assumptions and data limitations.

-The objective of this document is to provide a first insight on the level of 2023 cost-effectiveness performance both for the Pan-European system and for individual ANSPs before the release of the final ACE benchmarking report, which is planned end of May 2025.
+The objective of this document is to provide a first insight on the level of 2024 cost-effectiveness performance both for the Pan-European system and for individual ANSPs before the release of the final ACE benchmarking report, which is planned end of May 2026.
 This document also presents financial indicators extracted from the ANSPs Financial Indicators Dashboard and monitoring ANSPs’ cash holdings and liquidity.

-The final ACE benchmarking report will provide more detailed information on observed changes for selected performance indicators both at pan-European system level and at ANSP level.
+The final ACE benchmarking report will provide more detailed information on observed changes for selected performance indicators both at Pan-European system level and at ANSP level.
 This detailed analysis will particularly focus on ANSPs for which significant differences in costs are observed.
 The report will present the main drivers underlying these differences.

 Figure 1.1 illustrates the timeline to produce the next ACE benchmarking report.